nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a task: `find task`

-Find all tasks in the current team whose names matches any of the given keywords.
+Find all tasks in the current team's task list whose names matches any of the given keywords.

 To reset the task list, see the [list tasks command](#list-tasks-in-team-list-tasks).